Section 8.5: Maintenance of Chapter Charter

 A. Member Value Requirements

-These are the experiences that members are provided by the chapter that will deliver
+These are the experiences that members are provided by the chapter that will deliver the expected member value:

 - Hold Executive Committee meetings at least six times a year, at least one of which should involve strategic